khainguyen21/simple_weather_app/README.md

   - Customizable component alignment for better readability.

 - **API Integration**:
-  - Communicates with weather APIs to fetch location-based weather data.
-  - Retrieves longitude and latitude based on the user's location input.
+  - Communicates with weather APIs to retrieve longitude and latitude based on the user's location input.
   - Fetches detailed weather information using the obtained coordinates.

 ## Components
 ### 1. **WeatherAppGUI.java**
-The front-end GUI, implemented by extending the `JFrame` class.
+The front-end GUI is implemented by extending the `JFrame` class.
 It includes the following features:
 - **GUI Window Management**:
   - `setDefaultCloseOperation(EXIT_ON_CLOSE);` ensures the program terminates when the window is closed.
   - `setSize()` and `setLocationRelativeTo(null);` position the GUI window at the center of the screen.